ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 We observe that velocity profile is flatterr for the Non-Newtonian case near the centre due to high viscosity.
 We see a ~8% higher pressure drop for the Non-Newtonian simulation which can also be attributed to the higher viscosity in the domain.
 The main problem with these simulation remains that we don't see any significant change in the velocity profile for the Non-Newtonian flow for the same reasons as described for effect of viscosity on velocity field for Newtonian flow.

 ### Pressure Driven Pipe Flow
 To circumvent the problem, we moved towards pressure-driven flow simulation.
-In this case, the pressure (and hence the pressure gradient) is constratint causing the velocity variation to be dependent on the viscosity (this can be seen in the last expression in the derivation above).
+In this case, the pressure (and hence the pressure gradient) is constraint causing the velocity variation to be dependent on the viscosity (this can be seen in the last expression in the derivation above).
 This case is also much closer to the human body where the heart pumps the blood with a certain pressure (although the pressure is not constant but cyclic).

 We carried out Newtonian and Non-Newtonian simulation with viscosity 0.2 (for non-Newtonian case, this value represents the viscosity when the power law coefficient goes to zero, i.e. limiting Newtonian viscosity).
 With a fixed pressure drop of 1 unit over the entire length, we obtained ~40% higher WSS in Non-Newtonian case.
 We observed that the velocity gradient at wall was smaller but viscosity was much higher, leading to the higher WSS.
 However, this difference can be simply attributed to the difference in Re.
 Re for non-Newtonian case is ~45% of Re for the Newtonian simulation.
 Note that Re is calculated with peak velocity and viscosity near the wall (which is also the minimum value in the domain).